End of Flood Warning - Lake Nipissing shoreline, La Vase River downstream of Lakeshore Dr. and Parks Creek

 Forecasted Conditions:

-The water level of the Ottawa River at Mattawa has returned to seasonally normal conditions and are forecast to decline gradually as large volumes of water continue to drain from the upper Ottawa River.
+The Ottawa River water levels at Mattawa have returned to seasonally normal conditions.
 The Ottawa River water levels are managed by dams and reservoirs operated by provincial and federal governments.
 The Ottawa River Regulation Planning Board posts current data and forecasts on their website https://ottawariver.ca/

-Staff at the North Bay-Mattawa Conservation Authority will continue to monitor weather and watershed conditions and update this message based on the changing weather and streamflow conditions.
+North Bay-Mattawa Conservation Authority staff will continue to monitor weather and watershed conditions as part of the Authority's Flood Forecasting and Warning Program.

 The general public is advised of these messages through the www.nbmca.ca website with the flood status icon and a link to information about current conditions.
 NBMCA also circulates these messages to local media and social media, posting on Twitter (@theNBMCA), Instagram (nbmcainfo), and Facebook (NBMCA).